 Vertigo is most common in people aged 65 or older.
 However, a car accident can cause vertigo in anyone, regardless of their age.

 What Causes Vertigo After a Vehicle Accident?

 Whiplash is one of the most common car accident injuries.
 The crash’s impact causes your head and neck to be forced forward and backward.
 The sudden movements stretch your neck past its usual range of motion, causing small tears in your tendons and muscle fibers.

 Pain is the most prominent symptom of whiplash, but it can also cause vertigo.
 Nerve damage in your neck may affect brain signals responsible for spatial awareness, balance, and coordination.

 Whiplash injuries may also affect the brainstem (where your brain and spinal cord meet) and the cerebellum.
 Damage to these areas can affect your ability to maintain balance, coordination, posture, and sensory information.

 Concussion or Traumatic Brain Injury

 Concussions are the least severe type of traumatic brain injury (TBI).
 However, problems with balance and vertigo are prevalent after a TBI.
 If you believe you have a brain injury, see a doctor immediately.
 Brain injuries can worsen with time and should never be ignored.

 A cervicogenic injury is a type of damage to the neck that can cause headaches and dizziness.
 The injury affects the proprioceptors in your body, which are the sensory receptors that respond to movement and position.

 Benign Proximal Positional Vertigo (BPPV)

-BPPV is a condition where certain head movements can trigger vertigo.
-Other symptoms of BPPV include:
+BPPV is a condition where specific head movements can trigger vertigo.
+Other symptoms of this disorder include:

 Although there is no known cause of BPPV, it’s often connected to a blow to the head, and many car accident victims suffer from it.

 Broken Temporal Bone

 The temporal bones are located at the sides and base of your skull near your temples.
-A broken temporal bone can affect facial muscle control, hearing, and cause vertigo symptoms.
+A broken temporal bone can affect facial muscle control and hearing.
+It can also cause vertigo symptoms.